Servebolt/servebolt-optimizer/README.md

 ## Changelog
 #### 3.5.25
 * Allows for NextGen servers to be supported.
+* Using hook wp_insert_post, added default_category check on first save of a post, so that purging on added categories on new posts can be done.
+* Tested upto 6.4.1
 #### 3.5.24
 * fixed small bug of missing save button on advanced tab of new installs
 * proven support for 6.3.1